 The great benefit for its new role in ferrying secret agents was that it had an exceptionally short take-off and landing requirement and an ability to fly low, with excellent visibility for the pilot.
 Some modifications were made including an extra 150-gallon fuel tank underneath the fuselage, extending its range to 1,150 miles.
 The Lysander’s small bomb racks, radio and machine guns were removed. and a rearward facing bench and “shelf” for 3 passengers was installed and a permanent ladder was fixed to the fuselage.
 The “Special Duties” aircraft were eventually painted matt black.

 “Special Duties” Westland Lysander – note fixed ladder and extra fuel tank

 Operations generally took place within a week of the full moon, which was necessary for the pilot who flew with no navigational equipment except a map and compass.

-The areas agreed for the secret rendezvous points with the Resistance were sometimes former grass landing strips used during the First World War, of which the Germans were unaware.
+The areas agreed for the secret rendezvous points with the Resistance were sometimes former grass landing strips used during the First World War, of which the Germans were unaware, or clearing close to roads and villages.
 Others were specially concealed clearings within woodland well away from towns and villages.
 When the aircraft was heard overhead the Resistance would flash a prearranged Morse Code signal.
 The aircraft would flash a corresponding letter using a downward facing light.
-The field would then be illuminated using five lights placed in an “X” pattern to mark the drop target or torches and car headlamps to mark a landing strip.
+The field would then be illuminated using lights placed in an “L” pattern to mark the drop target or torches and car headlamps to mark a landing strip.